chtoucas/Narvalo.NET/docs/index.md

   <Import Project="$(RepositorySettingsDir)Tests.props" />
 </Project>
 ```
-This has two consequences:
+This has the following consequences:
 - Test projects use a dummy assembly version.
+- Test projects are not signed.
+- Test projects are not CLS compliant.
-- Test projects use custom FxCop rules.
+- Test projects use custom CA rules.

 Reference the shared project `tests\TestCommon`.